Day 275: Cuenca, Ecuador

 2010 was enormous for me both personally and as a writer.
 I went from:

-this is a blog for my motherto
+this is a website for my mother

-this is a travel blog
+this is a travel website

-The last month or so I’ve been thinking about the year and I was going to write two separate posts, one for my personal life and one for the blog.
-But I realized that Bacon is Magic has changed because I have changed.
-So it’s a bit of a mish mash but here was my year:
+The last month or so in Cuenca I’ve been thinking about the year and I was going to write two separate posts, one for my personal life and one for the website.

 What I did wrong